keu/docs/astro/upgrade-runtime.md

 #### Runtime 8 (Airflow 2.6)

+##### Breaking change to `apache-airflow-providers-cncf-kubernetes` in version 8.4.0

+Astro Runtime 8.4.0 upgrades `apache-airflow-providers-cncf-kubernetes` to 7.0.0, which includes a breaking change by [removing some deprecated features from KubernetesHook](https://github.com/apache/airflow/commit/a1f5a5425e65c40e9baaf5eb4faeaed01cee3569).
+If you are using any of these features, either pin your current version of `apache-airflow-providers-cncf-kubernetes` to your `requirements.txt` file or ensure that you don't use any of the deprecated features before upgrading.

 ##### Upgrade directly to Astro Runtime 8.1

 Astro Runtime 8.0 introduced a number of bugs and dependency conflicts which were subsequently fixed in Runtime 8.1.
 As a result, Astro Runtime 8.0 is not available in the Astro UI and no longer supported by Astronomer.
 To use Airflow 2.6, upgrade directly to Runtime 8.1.